ltiao/ltiao.github.io.nikola/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial/index.rst

            return inputs

-Now when the final model is compiled, the collection of losses will be aggregated and added to the specified Keras loss function to form the loss we ultimately minimize.
-If we specify the loss as the negative log-likelihood we defined earlier (``nll``), we recover the negative ELBO as the final loss to minimize.

-We feed ``z_mu`` and ``z_log_var`` through this layer.
+Next we feed ``z_mu`` and ``z_log_var`` through this layer.

 .. code:: python

    z_mu, z_log_var = KLDivergenceLayer()([z_mu, z_log_var])

+Now when the final model is compiled, the collection of losses will be aggregated and added to the specified Keras loss function to form the loss we ultimately minimize.
+If we specify the loss as the negative log-likelihood we defined earlier (``nll``), we recover the negative ELBO as the final loss we minimize.

 ..
 TODO
 .. - add_loss should be scalar